nurupo/rootkit/README.md

 ##YOU ARE OUT OF YOUR MIND TO PUBLICY RELEASE SUCH MALICIOUS CODE ONLINE, YOU ARE LITERALLY ARMING SCRIPT KIDDIES WITH NUKES!!!1

-Not really, there are many artciles online on how to write a Linux rootkit with the full source code provided, not to mention the countless GitHub repositories.
+Not really, there are many articles online on how to write a Linux rootkit with the full source code provided, not to mention the countless GitHub repositories.

 ##License
 This project is licensed under [GPLv2](LICENSE).